-Understand tasks, and of facts and/or logically support students and questions that ing materials are computations/p sequenced to to make clear, will clearly support InTASC 1, not aligned rocedures but facilitate consistent students in making 2, 7; with each with little or students' connections these connections CAÉP 1.1 other.
+Understand tasks, and of facts and/or logically support students and questions that ing materials are computations/p sequenced to to make clear, will clearly support InTASC 1, not aligned rocedures but facilitate consistent students in making 2, 7; with each with little or students' connections these connections CAEP 1.1 other.
 There is no planned learning.
-Plans between facts. themselves.
-For a pattern of instruction to are presented in procedures, example, this misalignment guide a linear sequence concepts AND would include across two or understanding in which this subject area plans that pose more areas. of the skill/lesson reasoning or strategic problems For example, underlying builds on the problem-solving and/or questions if the lesson concepts of previous one(s). skills.
-AND TC that lead students has a different facts and The sequencing addresses to make the math topic, procedures or of the connections connections then students why the skill/lesson between and among and/or plans are procedures supports concepts, where students developmental work.
+Plans between facts, themselves.
+For CALI 1.1 a pattern of instruction to are presented in example, this procedures, would include misalignment guide a linear sequence in which this concepts AND across two or understanding subject area plans that pose more areas. of the skill/lesson reasoning or strategic problems For example, if the lesson underlying builds on the problem-solving skills.
+AND TC and/or questions concepts of previous one(s). that lead students has a different facts and The sequencing addresses to make the math topic, procedures or of the connections connections then students why the skill/lesson between and among and/or plans are procedures supports concepts, where students developmental work.
 The students' procedures, AND develop the habit ly ready for, connections to learning by subject area of looking for OR the topic concepts or connecting facts reasoning or connections is not aligned subject area and procedures problem solving in between concepts with learning reasoning or to concepts. the lesson. and procedures goals or problem These through subject objectives solving are connections are area reasoning there is a fleeting or explicitly and problem- significant vague so that written in the solving strategies, pattern of students are plans or justifying the misalignment largely left to commentary steps, and/or .
-OR TC plans make sense of and how the identifying and indicate these on their connections are correcting errors teaching step- own. made is not left in their strategy. by- step to the procedures or determination of the scorer. memorization where there is the scorer. little or no attention to assisting students in understandin g the concepts or subject area reasoning.
-OR significant content inaccuracies are present. - •
+OR TC plans make sense of and how the identifying and indicate these on their connections are correcting errors teaching step - own. made is not left in their strategy. by- step to the procedures or determination of memorization the scorer. where there is little or no attention to assisting students in understandin g the concepts or subject area reasoning.
+OR significant content inaccuracies are present. l